0xPolygon/polygon-docs/docs/pos/how-to/polygon-did.md

 }
 ```

+!!! tip "Resolve DIDs for free"

-It should be noted that, no gas cost will be entailed by the user while trying to resolve a DID.
+    No gas cost will be entailed by the user while trying to resolve a DID.

 ## Update DID Document